kihyunwon/stayfe/README.md

 Stayfe
 =======

-Flask server for computing safest path between two points
+Flask server for computing safest path between two points.
+Provides a web interface for users as well as an API endpoint for programmers to compute the safest path.

 Requirements
 --------------